montero-melis/2021_cortex_RR_montero-melis-et-al/README.md

 - `analysis.Rmd`: The source code that generates the html report of the same name.
 It mixes chunks of R code with markdown text.
 Note that model fitting functions will first look if a model has already been fitted, and load it if that is the case.
-If the model hasn't been fitted, it will fit it and save it disk.
+If the model hasn't been fitted, it will fit it and save it to disk.
 Model fitting can be *extremely* time consuming.
-The brms models can take around 20 hours on a machine with 16 GB RAM.
+The brms models can take around 20 hours on a machine with 4 CPU cores at 1.9 GHz.
 So be prepared if you run this script from scratch.
 - `get_data.R`: R script that fetches the raw data (from `data/raw_data/`) and processes it.
 The script will also save the processed datasets to disk.
 It is included for documentation and reproducibility purposes, but the data files it